fusion809/fusion809.github.io-old2/_posts/2016/01/TE/04-atom.md

 </ul>

 ### Advantages (Pros)
 * Easily and extensively customizable.
+Customization beyond that afforded by plugins provided by the Atom community must be done via writing plugins or scripts in CoffeeScript or JavaScript.
 * Intuitive and easy to learn.
 * Support for a wide range of different computer languages.
 * Displays directory structure in (left) side panel.